THE 53rd ANNUAL SESSIONS AND MEETINGS OF THE IPC AND INTERNATIONAL SPICE EXHIBITION

 Sri Lanka's Country Report

-Ms. A. P. P. Disna (Director General)Dept. of Export Agriculture ,Sri Lanka
+Ms. Damayanthi Samarasinghe (Director General)Dept. of Export Agriculture ,Sri Lanka

 Viet Nam's Country Report